Danielle Mitterrand: Life

+Views

 Mitterrand was a longtime supporter of Cuba and its Marxist–Leninist government.
-However, during Fidel Castro's 1995 visit to France, she also helped secure the release of imprisoned Cuban dissident Yndamiro Restano Díaz, who was reportedly freed at her request.
-She was also a supporter of the ANC and the anti apartheid movement in South Africa.
+She befriended Fidel Castro, Subcomandante Marcos, and the Dalai Lama.
+However, she was critical of Castro's torturing and killing of Cuban political prisoners.
+During Fidel Castro's 1995 visit to France, she also helped secure the release of imprisoned Cuban dissident Yndamiro Restano Díaz, who was reportedly freed at her request.
+She was also a supporter of the ANC and the anti-apartheid movement in South Africa.

 She also supported the Sandinistas when her husband gave them military aid in their war against US-backed forces in Nicaragua.
 She was very critical of Turkey, opposing its accession to the European Union and supportive of the Kurdistan independence movement.
 She voiced her views in favour of Sahrawi separatists, Mexican insurgent Subcomandante Marcos, and the Tibetan people, among others.

 As First Lady, she spoke out against human rights violations, including in countries with which the French government was seeking to maintain good relations; she earned the ire both of the Chinese government and of King Hassan II of Morocco, in particular.
 Her France-Libertés Foundation provided financial support to local human rights initiatives abroad, and also financed access to medicine and education in poor countries.

 She supported a "no" vote in the 2005 French referendum on the European Constitution: "I denounce the power of the economy over people, a system that turns individuals into elements in an economic equation, does not respect the poor and excludes everyone that does not live up to the principle of profitability".